 mmc2019 Conference Sessions

 The conference at mmc2019 will consist of six parallel streams comprising 36 sessions, with excellent speakers and vibrant supporting poster sessions.

 The conference sessions are listed below, for more information on our Invited Speakers please click on their name.

-Scottish Microscopy Group (SMG) & Microscopy Society of Ireland (MSI) Sessions
+Scottish Microscopy Society (SMG) & Microscopy Society of Ireland (MSI) Sessions

 All microscopy techniques come with their caveats; bleaching due to powerful lasers, cytotoxic effects, sample deformation due to sample prep or acquisition method.
 However many of these caveats can be transformed into an advantage to better resolve structure in both biological and non-biological materials.
 Some great examples of this include the use of: mechanical probes to examine the structure of small and soft natural polyhedral structures called Clathrin in AFM, highly powerful lasers to bypass resolution and reveal structure in super-resolution microscopies such as STED and RESOLFT as well as electron-beam probe effects in Electron Microscopy techniques.
 In this session we will hear more about these techniques and learn how accessible they are for you in your research.